Schwetzingen: Until the 18th century

-Originally it consisted of two settlements, Ober- and Unterschwetzingen, that grew together in the course of the 17th and 18th century.
-Originally the town belonged to the diocese of Worms, but later passed to the Counts of the Palatinate in the 12th century.
+Originally it consisted of two settlements, Ober- and Unterschwetzingen, Oberschwetzingen being attested in a document from 803 as Suezzingen Superiore.
+The two villages then merged in the course of the 17th and 18th century.
+Originally the town belonged to the Diocese of Worms, but came under the rule of the Counts Palatine as early as the 12th century.
+The first known population figure dates from 1439: 230 residents.